Watagon/learning-opensips/README.md

   1. register: just register and unregister procedure (sample)

   2. user2user: register sip terminals (users) and make a call from one user to another (via port 5060).
 In the INVITE from the user1, include a header 'X-Test: ABC' and make opensips suppress this header when relaying this INVITE to user2.
-Answer the call at user2 (confirm the ehader 'X-Test' is absent) and end the call from any of the sides.
+When the call arrives at user2, confirm the header 'X-Test' is absent, answer it and end the call from any of the sides.
 To finish the test, unregister the terminals.

   3. register_with_auth: the base opensips.cfg accepts REGISTER requests from any SIP entity.
 Add support for authentication for requests arriving at port 5060 (need to add a record into table subscriber with authentication details).
 After registration success, do the unregistration.